Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

    - If you encounter this warning, run `python fix_streamlit_config.py`

 9. **Netlify Deployment Issues**:
-   - Error message: `python-build: definition not found: python-3.11.0`
+   - Error message: `python-build: definition not found: python-3.9`
    - This is caused by Netlify trying to use a Python version that isn't available
-   - The repository now includes a simplified approach for Netlify:
+   - The repository now includes a completely static approach for Netlify:
-     - `netlify.toml`: Specifies a simple build command and redirect rules
+     - `netlify.toml`: Specifies no build command and redirect rules
      - `index.html`: A static HTML page that redirects to the Render deployment
-   - This approach avoids Python version issues by not using Python at all
+   - This approach avoids all dependency issues by not using any build process
-   - If you encounter deployment issues, check that these files are present and correctly configured
+   - If you encounter deployment issues:
+     - Make sure you're using the latest `netlify.toml` configuration
+     - Remove any Python version files (`.python-version`, `runtime.txt`)
+     - Set the publish directory to `.` (root) in the Netlify dashboard

 ### Git Commands for Contributing